Simalungun

 Volcanoes

 Indonesia is part of the Ring of Fire.
 Earthquakes and Volcanic eruptions are part of the way of life in Sumatra.
 The largest Volcanic eruption in history happened over 70,000 years ago in North Sumatra.
 It changed the climate of the world and the landscape of Indonesia forever.
 The largest crater lake in the world was created from this super volcano, Toba Lake.
 Over 900 meters deep at its deepest point, the lake is the center of the Sumatran Highlands where the Arabica coffee is grown.
 There is an island within this lake known as Samosir.
 Many of the Batak clans can trace their families back to this island.
 It’s one of the must see places in Sumatra.
-Visit our ECO Tourism page for more information about all inclusive small group package trips.
+Visit ECO Tourism page for more information.

 Back to Home